 These animal drawings are in a very basic format designed especially for trainee artists.
-I specialize in simple because I found it's the best way to learn to draw anything.
+I specialize in simple because it's the best (only) way to learn to draw anything.

 A dog, a bird, a fish, a snake, a fly and worms are all animals.
 There are almost one million kinds of animals.

 So, when you think of doing animal drawings, you're not likely to get bored with the unlimited range at your disposal.

 The outline of a dog (below) should be an easy template for you to copy.
 Go on, try it, you'll surprise yourself when you manage a good likeness.